Odyssey of the Mind: Organization

 The oldest team member determines the team's division.

 There is also a non-competitive primary division for young children (grades K–2 U.S.), who are given a simplified problem and fewer constraints than the higher divisions.
 They present and are given feedback at the first level tournament and cannot advance, except for special occasions where officials invite a team to perform again at the state level.

 In the United States, each participating state has its own Odyssey association.
 Most states are further broken down into regions.
 Teams compete at the regional level first.
 The highest-scoring teams progress to the state level.
 In the U.S. there is no national level.
 State-winning teams go directly to the World Finals, which have always been held in the United States, usually at the end of May.

 Event structure

-Long-term problems

-There are five categories of problems that participants can solve:
+There are five categories of problems that participants can solve.